ceh-2000/paint_drop/README.md

   }){}
 }
 ```
-In `main.dart`, just under where we set the background image, instatiate new `PaintBucket` objects:
+In `main.dart`, just under where we set the background image, instantiate new `PaintBucket` objects:
 ```
    // Add the static background image
     add(SpriteComponent(